-• Links to the suite of Council Plans, Programmes and Strategies shown in Figure 3 of the Proposed Plan are available on the Councils website, where available.
+- Links to the suite of Council Plans, Programmes and Strategies shown in Figure 3 of the Proposed Plan are available on the Councils website, where available.
 The Economic Development and Inclusive Growth Strategy, Local Transport Strategy (LTS), Adaptations Strategy and Local Heat and Energy Efficiency Strategy are all emerging strategies and will appear on the Councils website in due course.
-Information on other Regional and National documents can be found on their relevant websites.

-• The Councils Risk Management strategy can be viewed can be viewed on the Councils website.
-It is not viewed necessary to include a link to this document within the Proposed Plan.
+Information on other Regional and National documents can be found on their relevant websites. - The Councils Risk Management strategy can be viewed can be viewed on the Councils website.
+It is not viewed necessary to include a link to this document within the Proposed Plan. - It is not proposed to modify the Plan based upon the above.